sobrien-banyan/Deploy-MERN-stack-tutorial/README.md

 - Under `Email to notify` enter your email address
 - Under `Form` select from the dropdown `contact` and then select `Save`
 - Test it by going the site and submit the contact form.
 You should receive an email with the input form data.
-- F.Y.I. there is a hidden form in index.html thats connect the the Contact.jsx form that makes it work.
+- F.Y.I. there is a hidden form in index.html that connects the Contact.jsx form that makes it work.

 ## To go forward you will need to deploy the back end repo: https://github.com/sobrien-banyan/snake-game-backend.
 Once you are done with deploying the back end, you will need to insert the server domain name into the .env file using netlify's dashboard.